Analytical Expression for Fracture Profile in Viscoelastic Crack Propagation

-\textit{Analytical expression for fracture profile}.\,--- Before investigating the fracture profile $\mathcal{U}(x)\equiv u_y(x,+0)=-u_y(x,-0)$ in steady-state crack propagation as described by Eq.~(\ref{eq:propagating_solution}), it is instructive to first confirm that the fracture profile $\mathcal{U}^0(x)$ in the static crack solution in Eq.~(\ref{eq:static_solution}) exhibits a parabolic contour near the crack tip.
-In the limit $y\to\pm 0$, Eq.~(\ref{eq:static_solution}) yields~\cite{Okumura2001}
+\textit{Analytical expression for fracture profile}.\,--- Before investigating the fracture profile $\mathcal{U}(x)\equiv u_y(x,+0)=-u_y(x,-0)$ for $x>0$ in steady-state crack propagation in Eq.~(\ref{eq:propagating_solution}), it is instructive to first confirm that the fracture profile $\mathcal{U}^0(x)\equiv u_y^0(x,+0)$ in the static crack solution in Eq.~(\ref{eq:static_solution}) exhibits a parabolic contour near the crack tip.
+In the limit $y\to+0$, Eq.~(\ref{eq:static_solution}) yields~\cite{Okumura2001}